Many-body quantum teleportation via operator spreading in the traversable wormhole protocol: Interplay between peaked-size and gravitational teleportation

 \subsection{Gravitational teleportation and the size-winding mechanism}

-We now move beyond early times and provide a brief review of how the correlator can achieve its maximal magnitude, $1$, even at finite temperatures.
-This occurs via the `size winding' phenomenon introduced in Ref.~\cite{brown2019quantum,brown2020quantum} as the microscopic mechanism for gravitational teleportation.
-As we emphasize in Section~\ref{preliminaries}, maximizing the magnitude of the correlators is necessary for high fidelity teleportation, but it is not sufficient: we must also align the correlator phases, for every operator on the subspace to be teleported.
+We now move beyond early times and provide a brief review of how the correlator can achieve its maximal magnitude, $1$, at finite temperatures.
+This occurs via the `size winding' phenomenon introduced in Ref.~\cite{brown2019quantum,brown2020quantum} as the microscopic mechanism for gravitational teleportation~\cite{gao2017traversable,maldacena2017diving}.
+We refer the reader to Ref.~\cite{brown2020quantum} for a complete discussion of this mechanism, including its connection to physical quantities in the bulk gravity theory.
+As we emphasize in Section~\ref{sec: requirements}, maximizing the magnitude of the correlators is necessary for high fidelity teleportation, but it is not sufficient: we must also align the correlator phases, for every operator on the subspace to be teleported.

 To begin, note that the winding size distribution is normalized to the two-point function, $G_\beta \leq 1$, in contrast to the size distribution, which is normalized to $1$.
 From Eq.~(\ref{winding size distribution}), we see that this norm being less than one implies that the phases of the coefficients $c_\chi$ are not perfectly aligned for different strings $\chi$.
 It is convenient to separate this misalignment into two classes: first, when coefficients of strings of the same size $\Size$ are misaligned, which manifests in the magnitude of $f(\Size)$ being less than maximal for a given $\Size$, and second, when the phases of $f(\Size)$ for different sizes $\Size$ do not align with each other.